Eva Piquer

 Eva Piquer i Vinent (born in Barcelona on May 30, 1969) is a Catalan writer and journalist.
 She is the director and editor-in-chief of the cultural magazine Catorze.

 Biography

 Career in journalism and teaching

-She has worked as a correspondent in New York City (1992–1994) and has taught journalism at the Autonomous University of Barcelona (1994–2001).
-She received the Atlàntida award in 2006 for the best columnist in the Catalan language.
-She was deputy head of culture and coordinator of the cultural supplement of Avui newspaper, where she worked from 1988 to 2010.
-She has written culture, politics and society chronicles in the newspaper Ara.
+Piquer worked as a correspondent in New York City (1992–1994) and taught journalism at the Autonomous University of Barcelona (1994–2001).
+She received the Atlàntida award in 2006 for best columnist in the Catalan language.
+She was the deputy head of culture and coordinator of the cultural supplement of Avui newspaper, where she worked from 1988 to 2010.
+She wrote articles on culture, politics and society for the newspaper Ara.
 She has also written in La Vanguardia, El Periódico, Time Out Barcelona, Nació Digital, Catalan International View, ONGC and others.
 From 1992 to 2022, she collaborated with Catalunya Ràdio.
-In 2014 she created the cultural digital publication Catorze, which was awarded the 15th LletrA Award for digital projects in 2015 and the National Prize for Culture, considered the most important distinction in the field of culture in Catalonia, in 2018.
+In 2014 she created the cultural digital publication Catorze, which was awarded the 15th LletrA Award for digital projects in 2015 and the National Prize for Culture, considered one of the most important distinctions in the field of culture in Catalonia, in 2018.